gas6262/dagaspard_site/_posts/tutorials/2021-05-07-KubernetesAITutorial_1.md

 ---
 layout: post
-title:  "How To Create A Dotnet Core Docker WebAPI - Lesson 2"
+title:  "How To Create A Dotnet Core Docker WebAPI - Angular Dotnet WebApp Lesson 2"
 description:  "Learn how to create a world-scale AI web application on Kubernetes using Angular, ASP.net, Azure Functions, C#, and Python"
-featured: true
+featured: false
 author: david
 categories: [ Jekyll, tutorial ]
 image: assets/images/dotnetcore_docker.png
 ---

-# Creating a containerized dontent core web API
+# Creating a containerized dotnet core web API
 Microservices serve as the core building blocks of any modern web application.
 Developing your application as a mesh of interacting web APIs with very specific responsibilities allows for greater scalability, independence between services and developers, and heterogeneity between stacks best suited for different tasks.
+The separation between web APIs and your web application UI is so that you can reuse the web APIs across multiple UIs, such as as web, Android, and iPhone.

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.